Drug Addiction Treatment

 Countless patients have successfully overcome their addiction through this route and gotten straight back into their lives, but if we find your cravings are too strong and you are unable to kick the habit entirely from your home, we can invite you to attend one of our rehab centres at any time for further help, and the choice remains yours.

 What can I expect from my drug rehab programme?

-- An urgent admissions process so you can get immediate help
+- An urgent admissions process

-- A holistic approach to drug detoxification, which combines the physical detox with the psychological support, tools and techniques needed to make a lasting change – all delivered by professionals that truly care and are ready to support every patient.
+- A holistic approach to drug detox, which combines the physical detox with the psychological support, tools and techniques needed to make a lasting change – all delivered by professionals that truly care and are ready to support every patient.

 - A private room with a full range of clinics available.